kontent-ai/kontent-ai.github.io/docs/New-product-feature.md

 # New feature affecting API

-SDK implementation is part of the feature opportunity is it affects the products API.
+SDK implementation is part of the feature opportunity if it affects any API.
 The new functionality should be covered by tests and reviewed by the maintainers (ideally primary contact) defined in the [CODEOWNERS](https://help.github.com/articles/about-code-owners/) file in the SDK repo in case actively maintained technologies ([.NET]([url](https://kontent.ai/learn/tutorials/develop-apps/overview/?tech=dotnet)) and [JavaScript](https://kontent.ai/learn/tutorials/develop-apps/overview/?tech=javascript)) or have the issue filed in the secondary technologies (all but primary from [develop apps guidepost](https://kontent.ai/learn/tutorials/develop-apps/overview)).

 ## Ideal process of the submission

 Let's image a new entity in Kontent.ai - let's call it a "note".
-As a part of the opportunity, the development team wants to introduce new endpoints connected to this entity to the Delivery REST API (to allow fetching user's notes) and adjust one other endpoint connected to the new entity - user entity will have a list of notes' IDs in the response.
+As a part of the opportunity, the development team wants to introduce new endpoints connected to this entity to the Delivery REST API (to allow fetching user's notes) and adjust one other endpoint connected to the new entity - the user entity will have a list of notes' IDs in the response.
 The ideal workflow would look like this:

-* Development team decides to implement new opportunity
+* Development team decides to implement a new opportunity
 * Dev team contacts the maintainers of the respective SDKs.
 In this case .NET and JS SDKs.
     * They introduce the idea to the maintainer to get early feedback and information about SDK implementation.
-* Once the feature is defined and the REST API contract is known (not implemented), the development team [submits the GitHub issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue) based on [feature request template](https://github.com/kontent-ai/repo-template/blob/master/.github/ISSUE_TEMPLATE/feature_request.md) describing the new feature to the respective SDK repositories listed in [develop apps overview](https://kontent.ai/learn/tutorials/develop-apps/overview) (such as this one for [.NET](https://github.com/kontent-ai/kontent-management-sdk-net/issues/120) and [JS](https://github.com/kontent-ai/kontent-management-sdk-js/issues/58)). *You can split the functionality into logical parts as separate issues - it is up to maintainer<->dev team agreement.*
+* Once the feature is defined and the REST API contract is known (not implemented), the development team [submits the GitHub issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue) based on [feature request template](https://github.com/kontent-ai/repo-template/blob/master/.github/ISSUE_TEMPLATE/feature_request.md) describing the new feature to the respective SDK repositories listed in [develop apps overview](https://kontent.ai/learn/tutorials/develop-apps/overview) (such as this one for [.NET](https://github.com/kontent-ai/kontent-management-sdk-net/issues/120) and [JS](https://github.com/kontent-ai/kontent-management-sdk-js/issues/58)). *You can split the functionality into logical parts as separate issues - it is up to the maintainer<->dev team agreement.*
     * For primary stacks - **Javascript and .NET** - assigns issue to dev team members -> see [Implementation checklist](#implementation-checklist) for scope.
 * After the implementation part is done (implemented and successfully reviewed) - the maintainer will handle the release process.
 * File the issue to respective SDK repositories of secondary technologies.